rickhowe/sample/README.md

 ![demoRS](demoRS.gif)

-### Selecting A Visual Area
+### Selecting the Visual area

 There are `:VDiffthis`, `:VDiffoff`, and `:VDiffupdate` commands available.
 Note that they work in non-diff normal mode.

 * `:[range]VDiffthis[!]`
-  * Select the last characterwise, linewise, or blockwise visual area in the current window.
-If `[range]` is different from the last visual area, it is selected as linewise visual area.
+  * Select the last characterwise, linewise, or blockwise Visual area in the current window.
+If `[range]` is different from the last Visual area, it is selected as linewise Visual area.
 The selected area is highlighted in `hl-DiffChange` with "italic", and then will be compared as a single combined line.
 But if `!` flag is specified, each line is separately compared, which would be useful particular for